demystifyfp/demystifyfp/content/fsharp/series/fstweet/deploying-to-azure-app-service.md

 </configuration>
 ```

-Most of the above content was copied from the documentation and we have modified the following
+Most of the above content was copied from the documentation, and we have modified the following.

 * `processPath` - specifies the location of the `FsTweet.Web` executable.
-* `environmentVariables` - creates a new envrionment variable `PORT` with the value from the environment variable `HTTP_PLATFORM_PORT`.
+* `environmentVariables` - creates a new environment variable `PORT` with the value of the environment variable `HTTP_PLATFORM_PORT`.
-* `stdoutLogEnabled` - disables *stdout* log.
-(We'll revisit it the next blog post)

 ## Revisiting Build Script

 To deploy FsTweet on Azure App Service we are going to use [Kudu](https://github.com/projectkudu).
-FAKE library has good support for Kudu and we can deploy our application right from our build script.
+The FAKE library has excellent support for Kudu, and we can deploy our application right from our build script.

-FAKE library provides a `kuduSync` function which copies with semantic appropriate for deploying web site files.
+The FAKE library provides a `kuduSync` function which copies with semantic appropriate for deploying website files.
 Before calling `kuduSync`, we need to stage the files (in a temporary directory) that has to be copied.
 This staging directory path can be retrieved from the FAKE Library's `deploymentTemp` binding.
-Then the `kuduSync` function sync the files for deployment.
+Then the `kuduSync` function syncs the files for deployment.

-The `deploymentTemp` directory is exact replica of our local `build` directory on the deloyment side.
-So, instead of staging the files explicitly, we can use this directory as build directory.
-An another benefit is user account which will be deploying has full access to this directory.
+The `deploymentTemp` directory is the exact replica of our local `build` directory on the delpoyment side.
+So, instead of staging the files explicitly, we can use this directory as the build directory.
+Another benefit is user account which will be deploying has full access to this directory.

 To do the deployment from our build script, we first need to know what is the environment that we are in through the environment variable `FSTWEET_ENVIRONMENT`.